 This particular Corne PCB variant is only compatible with MX style switches.
 Switches must be soldered into place in order to function.

-The Corne Light MCU and OLED footprints do not support Mill Max Low Profile sockets.
+The Corne Light MCU, OLED, and switch footprints do not support any type of Mill Max sockets.

 |42||Through Hole Diodes|

 The following components are required in order to have a completed keyboard.

 |2||Pro Micro or equivalent|

 |1||Corne Keyboard Case|